 The two Maine State Police DEA Agents proceeded to Bangor that night to meet the informant.
 She accompanied the two agents to the Winterport area.
 MacMaster drove while the informant sat in the front seat.
 Pratt sat in back taking notes as the informant was debriefed.
 This resulted in the issuance of a search warrant.
-The plan was to coordinate the execution of the drug search warrant with the arrest of three men (Richard Sargent, Roger Johnson and William Myers) the informant said was involved in Mike’s murder.
+The plan was to coordinate the execution of the drug search warrant with the arrest of Richard Sargent for the murder of Micheal Cochran.

 A week or so after the three men were arrested Sharon Sargent called the DEA Organized Crime Unit to say she was frightened.
 She claimed the door to her apartment had been knocked in, she was assaulted and her residence had been spray-painted.
 She was referred to the Criminal Investigation Division in Bangor.
 Sergeant Pratt and Homicide Detective Barry Shuman then had a big argument about whose responsibility it was to respond to Sharon's fears.

 MacMaster later learned that Pratt had spent the night with Sharon and he was told by someone requesting confidentiality that Sharon was claiming she had sex with MSP DEA Agent Pratt.
 As time passed she continued to call with concerns about being protected and disputes continued between Pratt and Shuman about whose responsibility it was to deal with Sharon's concerns.